bustammi/Analytical-Programming/README.md

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/67813147/172075746-97766b10-6c31-419a-ba48-facaf641a112.png">

 ##### Findings:
-* QQ-Plot suffest a weak correlation between annual income and hours worked per week.
+* QQ-Plot suggests a weak correlation between annual income and hours worked per week.

-* Higher discrepancy in individuals earning ">50K" suggesting that only few people might worked more than 40 hours in the extracted dataset.
+* Higher discrepancy in individuals earning ">50K," suggesting that only a few people might work more than 40 hours in the extracted dataset.

-* Omitted predictors (i.e., work-class, age, education) might have influenced the representation of data in qq-plot.
+* Omitted predictors (i.e., work class, age, education) might have influenced data representation in QQ-plot.

-* In the future, expanding the granularity for an individual in each state or city might provide more meaningful insights in analyzing the annual income.
+* In the future, expanding the granularity for an individual in each state or city might provide more meaningful insights into analyzing the annual income.

-  * It is possible that individuals who resides in New York or California has higher income due to higher housing prices or living expenses.
+  * It is possible that individuals who reside in New York or California have higher incomes due to higher housing prices or living expenses.

 _____________________________________
 ### Generating Pie Charts based on the UCI Annual Income Dataset